 Biodiversity as part of sustainability

 Luckily, there are people to do the counting.
 At PRé, we are some of those people, and we invite you to join us, to protect both the value of the ecosystem services and the intrinsic value of biodiversity.
-Soon, we will publish an overview of the different methods available to measure biodiversity.
+There are different methods available to measure biodiversity.
 Do you already know that you’re interested in incorporating biodiversity metrics into your sustainability policy?
 Please get in touch with Daniël Kan.

 I believe that incorporating sustainability in every decision we make, will have a positive impact on our lives.
 In order to make informed decisions, we need to make reliable information accessible for everybody.
 I want to provide information to support people’s needs.
 Making a positive impact is what motivates me most!